Go to the About Us section

 Laboratory - Sinclair 3.18; Office - Sinclair 3.22

 I completed my Biochemistry undergraduate degree at Imperial College London in 1996.
 I was then awarded a PhD at the University of Leeds in 2000, studying acetylcholinesterase and nicotinic acetylcholine receptors of the blood fluke, Schistosoma.
 In 2001 I carried on research of invertebrate cys-loop ligand-gated ion channels at the MRC Functional Genomics Unit, Oxford, until 2011.
-After a year's postdoctoral reseach at the Botnar Institute, Oxford, I became Senior Lecturer in Molecular Biology and Genomics at Oxford Brookes University in 2012.
+After a year's postdoctoral research at the Botnar Institute, Oxford, I became Senior Lecturer in Molecular Biology and Genomics at Oxford Brookes University in 2012.

 BBSRC Oxford Doctoral Training Program iCASE studentship 2018-2022